xthunder94/build-ap/README.md

 2. More people are building Liandry's Torment probably because % HP burn provides more power for some champions than flat AP now.
 3. More people are finishing up Perfect Hex Core faster because it's a better AP source than other AP items.
 4. There are still trolls building support gold per 10 items and going mid.
+5. Soraka mid is a thing but people still get ardent censer.

 ### Technologies
 * PHP